siom79/jdrivesync/README.md

     --dry-run
             Simulates all data manipulating operations (dry run).
     --delete
-            Deletes all files instead of moving them to your trash folder (which is the default).
+            Deletes all files instead of moving them to trash.
     -c,--checksum
             Use MD5 checksum instead of last modification timestamp of file.
     -i,--ignore-file <ignore-file>